Market & comparison education

 Section 1

-Criteria for to check when alternative app searches shapes your
+Criteria for Buyer criteria: alternative app searches

 Section 2

-For "What to check when alternative app searches shapes your app decision", the reader needs a decision, not a stronger promise.
-During an iPhone reminder flow where the app should reduce decision fatigue, "What to check when alternative app searches shapes your app decision" has one practical test: whether anything changes in behavior.
-A useful answer for "What to check when alternative app searches shapes your app decision" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
-Try the smallest version first for "What to check when alternative app searches shapes your app decision": set one cue that.
+For "Buyer criteria: alternative app searches", the reader needs a decision, not a stronger promise.
+During an iPhone reminder flow where the app should reduce decision fatigue, "Buyer criteria: alternative app searches" has one practical test: whether anything changes in behavior.
+A useful answer for "Buyer criteria: alternative app searches" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
+Try the smallest version first for "Buyer criteria: alternative app searches": set one cue that already exists in the day.
+Then ask whether beginner-friendly routine framing would reduce friction for "Buyer criteria: alternative app searches" or simply add another.

 Section 3